Mount Chardonnay

 Mount Chardonnay is a prominent 7020 ft mountain summit located in the Skagit Range, which is a subset of the North Cascades in Whatcom County of Washington state.
 It is situated 1.7 mi north of Granite Mountain and 2.75 mi east of Goat Mountain in the Mount Baker Wilderness, which is managed by the Mount Baker-Snoqualmie National Forest.
-Its nearest higher peak is Mount Sefrit, 2.77 mi to the southwest.
+The nearest higher peak is Mount Sefrit, 2.77 mi to the southwest.
 Precipitation runoff from the mountain drains into Silesia Creek, a tributary of the Fraser River.

 Climate

 Mount Chardonnay is located in the marine west coast climate zone of western North America.